eniliosarcos/roll-a-ball/README.md

 # How to move

 Use the WASD keys on the keyboard to move forward, backward and to the sides.
-You can use an xbox controller too.
+You can use an xbox control too.